Maatify/data-repository/examples/Examples.md

 * One repository per table/collection
 * Keep filters simple
 * Avoid business logic inside repositories
-* DTOs for domain-rich structures
+* Use DTOs for domain-rich structures
-* FakeAdapters for fast and isolated tests
+* Use FakeAdapters for fast and isolated tests
 * Validate input in services before passing it to the repository

 ---

 # 18. Common Mistakes

-❌ Invalid limits/offsets
+❌ Invalid limits/offsets (must be positive)
 ❌ Putting business logic inside repositories
-❌ Over-using Redis for queries
-❌ Forgetting to seed FakeAdapters in tests
+❌ Over-using Redis for complex queries (it performs full scans for filtering) ❌ Forgetting to seed FakeAdapters in tests
 ❌ Overcomplicating filters

 ---

 # 19. Final Notes

+For more comprehensive and phase-specific examples, please check the `examples/phase29/` directory.

 `maatify/data-repository` provides a clean, unified, framework-agnostic API for interacting with MySQL, MongoDB, Redis, and fake adapters with consistent behavior.